onflow/freshmint/README.md

 ## Freshmint 🍃

-The minty fresh way to launch an NFT project on Flow.
+The fresh fresh way to launch an NFT project on Flow.
 What will you build?

 ### Usage